Folks (or one person reading this),

 Ain't got no tears left to cry

 This year gave us the victorious anthem that is “No Tears Left to Cry,” Ariana Grande’s manifesto on embracing positivity and growing from our pain.
-It mourns the past while remaining full of gratitude for the present, our ultimate living blessing.
+It mourns the past while remaining full of gratitude for the present, our ultimate blessing.

 It was a message that many beyond me needed to hear this year.
 But what makes this song all the more authentic is that you know Grande is singing to herself and healing her own pain and not to a blank canvas of faces in a crowd.
 I felt her light inspire hope within me and my closest friendships who were also dealing with lots of anxiety and pain.
-Somehow, it told us all “it’s okay, we’re in it together and we’re growing so much” in a way that transcended words or music.
+Somehow, it told us all “it’s okay, we’re in it together and we’re growing so much” in a way that transcended words.

 7. I’m Holdin’ On to Love (To Save My Life) – Shania Twain (Sep-Nov)